 Like for Tabasco, it’s really difficult to tell how long hot sauce will last.
 It loses its freshness and heat much quicker than it actually goes bad.
 That means you’re more likely to toss it out for quality purposes than because it has actually gone bad.

-Once you open the bottle, it will easily retain its taste for a few months if stored at room temperature, and much longer if you refrigerate it.
+Once you open the bottle, the condiment should easily retain its taste for a few months if stored at room temperature, and much longer if you refrigerate it.
 Again, it’s impossible to say for how long your hot sauce will taste great.
 All we can do is to come up with some estimates.

 |Hot sauce (unopened)||Best by + 2 years|